MechMindRobotics/mecheye_cpp_samples/profiler/Advanced/TriggerMultipleProfilersSimultaneously/README.md

-# ConvertPointCloudWithNormalsToPcl Sample
+# TriggerMultipleProfilersSimultaneously Sample

-With this sample, you can obtain the point cloud data with normals from the camera and convert it to the PCL data structure.
+With this sample, you can trigger multiple laser profilers to acquire data asynchronously and retrieve the acquired data.

 If you have any questions or have anything to share, feel free to post on the [Mech-Mind Online Community](https://community.mech-mind.com/).
 The community also contains a [specific category for development with Mech-Eye SDK](https://community.mech-mind.com/c/mech-eye-sdk-development/19).